Move over Paris: Porto is the New Gastronomic Grand Dame of Europe

 Over the past year, Portugal’s name has splashed across travel, culture and nature magazines as “the place” to visit if you’re looking for authenticity and adventure.
 It’s become synonymous with quality, with kindness, and most importantly, with unprecedented gastronomy!

 “Portugal never had a food revolution, like France and Spain,” explains Chef George Mendes of New York City’s Aldea.
-“But now, chefs there are pushing the cuisine.”
+“But now, chefs there are pushing Portuguese cuisine.”

 Diversity in Style

 What George is astutely referring to is Portugal’s uncanny ability to seamlessly blend both haute cuisine and old-school cooking.
 Last year alone, Portugal was awarded 17 Michelin stars for its outstanding cuisine, of which 3 were in the lesser-known North (Pedro Lemos, The Yeatman and Casa da Calçada), home to the country’s second-biggest city – Porto.
 As of 2022, Portugal has 28 Michelin-starred restaurants, 7 of which are 2-star.

 According to Ricardo Costa of The Yeatman, “The increased interest in Porto has helped create more choice than ever before – everything from the sandwich scene and simple, authentic, straightforward food served at ‘tascas’ (taverns) to restaurants with typical Portuguese home cooking to more sophisticated and gastronomic restaurants.”